Hyperbaric Oxygen Therapy Cost in Montreal (2026) Skip to main content

 Is HBOT covered for chronic conditions like TBI in Quebec?

 Chronic post-concussion syndrome, long-standing TBI, and late-stage stroke recovery are not on the RAMQ-covered list.
 Sacre-Coeur treats only approved indications.
-The private clinic offers HBOT for these conditions on a self-pay basis; research evidence for HBOT on chronic TBI is mixed.
+Conditions outside the RAMQ-covered list are not publicly funded; some facilities may offer them on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly; research evidence for HBOT on chronic TBI is mixed.

 Travelling to Montreal for HBOT